o3de/sig-testing/meetings/meeting_template.md

 * [Link the RFC issue](https://github.com/o3de/sig-testing/issues?q=is%3Aissue+is%3Aopen+label%3Arfc-feature%2Crfc-suggestion+) into Discord channel
 * This process will take at least 20 minutes, with 10 for reading and 10 for feedback.
   * If there is insufficient time, propose an additional meeting time.
-  * Ask attendees to spend ten minutes reading the proposal, adding text comments if they prefer
+  * Ask attendees to spend ten minutes reading the proposal, adding text comments if they prefer to.
-  * Ask attendees to discuss the proposal verbally
+  * Ask attendees to stop reading and discuss the proposal verbally.
-  * Clarify next steps for the RFC
+  * Clarify next steps for the RFC.

 ## Closing

-* Clarify action items and their owners, including notetaker
+* Clarify action items and their owners, including notetaker.
-* Thank everyone who attended
+* Thank everyone who attended!